Podunk Bluegrass Kids’ Academy

 Sal also runs Providence’s only weekly Bluegrass show: Bluegrass Throedown at Nick-a-Nee’s, and has done so for almost four years.
 During that time he has cycled many local, regional, and national bands though the club.
 He schedules and promotes the bands, runs the sound, and MCs each show.

-He is currently the President of the Rhode Island Bluegrass Alliance.
+Sal is the former President of the Rhode Island Bluegrass Alliance.
 RIBA serves to promote Bluegrass and its education in the southern New England area.
-As well as providing lessons to local musicians on guitar and mandolin, he hosts three local jams in Rhode Island regularly held on the 1st Saturday, 1st Sunday, and 3rd Tuesday in three different locations around the state.
+Sal also provides lessons to local musicians on guitar and mandolin, and he hosts three local jams in Rhode Island regularly held on the 1st Saturday, 1st Sunday, and 3rd Tuesday in three different locations around the state.

 Jeremy Place has been playing bluegrass music in the New England area for the past 16 years with his band, Four Bridges.
 Along with playing guitar, Jeremy also plays mandolin, banjo, cello and drums.
 He is the music teacher at both elementary schools in Norton, MA (Kindergarten through third grade).
 Jeremy is always excited to work with students of all ages and assist them in making music together.